Introduction: How to Make a Live Edge Bar Stool/Table

 Step 1: Supplies and Tools

-- 4 pieces of rebar that are 1/2" thick and 3' long (for the legs of the stool)
+- 4 pieces of rebar that are 1/2" diameter and 3' long (for the legs of the stool)

-- 2 pieces of rebar that are 1/2" thick and 16" long (for the lowest supports)
+- 2 pieces of rebar that are 1/2" diameter and 16" long (for the lowest supports)

 - a log with the bark still on; mine is roughly 5" across at the least wide part.
 The log I used was unseasoned pine.
 I should have used a seasoned log and one that was not pine because it is very sticky when the sap starts to ooze out of the log when it starts to dry.